Home/Nutritional Comparison

 Couscous

-Couscous is a North African dish made from steamed semolina wheat granules.
-It is a versatile grain that serves as a base for various dishes, rich in carbohydrates and provides a good source of energy.
+Couscous is a North African dish made from steamed semolina wheat granules, known for its fluffy texture and versatility in various dishes.
+It is a staple food in many cultures and provides a good source of carbohydrates.

-Couscous is a good source of carbohydrates, providing energy for daily activities and exercise.
+Couscous is a rich source of carbohydrates, providing energy for daily activities and exercise.

-It contains essential vitamins and minerals, including B vitamins and iron, which support metabolic processes and red blood cell production.
+It contains essential vitamins and minerals, including B vitamins and iron, which support metabolic processes and overall health.

 Acorn Nut Leached Flour